nolanbruner/nextjs/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 What you'll find is an interface to interact with ChatGPT as well as Trading view.
-This application is intending to be a dashboard for various tools click to see it in action: https://nextjs-beryl-nine-53.vercel.app/
+This application is intending to be a dashboard for various tools.

+click to see it in action: https://nextjs-beryl-nine-53.vercel.app/

 ## Getting Started